 I used one of our trusted IKEA plastic bowls as it was the first thing that came to hand, but I only put a little bit of water in the bottom so he didn't spill it everywhere or flood the paper.

-When they've covered the sheet of paper, you can swap it out for another colour.
-We popped the first one on the radiator to dry ready for another go!
+When they've covered the sheet of paper, you can swap it out for another colour, and leave the original to dry so it can be re-used.

 We just used one of our IKEA storage boxes as they are a good width, but you could use anything as long as it's not too wide for the pegs -